 Keeping the shutters was some type of analogy for containing the chaos with three children.
-Or maybe, it was so that no one would see the Legos strewn around the basement or the piles of shoes and jackets stacked on the stairs leading to the upper level.
+Or maybe, it was to prevent neighbors from viewing the Legos strewn around the basement or the piles of shoes and jackets stacked on the stairs leading to the upper levels.

-But as our nest emptied we had a little more time to appreciate the mile-high views on the south side of the city.
-And, after visiting a neighbor’s room where she had recently removed her shutters, I was on a mission.
+But as our nest emptied we had a little more time to appreciate the mile-high views south of the Mile High city.
+After seeing a neighbor’s family room, where she had recently removed her shutters, I knew the shutters were coming down!

 We removed the two stories of shutters in the living and family rooms.
 That is sunshine people!
 And, maybe an overly ambitious camera setting. #wink